Frequently Asked Questions

-We accept orders for Fedex until 10 a.m., on Mondays and Wednesdays-- the same days we deliver the meals to Fedex!
+We accept orders for Fedex until 10am on Monday (to ship Monday) and 10am Wednesday (to ship Thursday).
 From there, you will receive tracking information from Fedex via email and your meals will arrive within 1-2 days.

 How does Cooked work to make the shipping process sustainable?

 We are currently designing a program in which customers will be able to return much of the shipping packaging easily via fedex pick up.
 Stay tuned!
 Furthermore, our insulation is made from recycled denim which is biodegradable, and our shipping boxes and food boxes are recyclable.